 Stephanie looked down and groaned.
 "I tripped?
 Definitely have to wash these."

 Chantal giggled as she started taking off her shoes.
 "I'm never going to walk again!"
 Stephanie exclaimed.

 "Me neither!"
 Chantal agreed.

 Stephanie's mother gave them a strange look.
 "You talk as though you've been walking for hours.
-You've been gone barely an hour."
+You've only gone on two short walks."
 Stephanie and Chantal looked at each other and laughed.